tduong10101/tdinvoke.net/source/_posts/Hosting-Valheim-on-AWS.md

 Quick introduction for Valheim, it's an indi game developed by IronGate which is a viking survival game where player can build/craft like minecraft, fight like darksoul and explore a beautiful world like zelda.
 The game is a huge success with 5 milion players, more information can be found here at [Valheim official site](https://www.valheimgame.com/).

-This post is about how I got Valheim server hosted on aws ec2 with a friend of mine.
+Below are the steps I took to setup a dedicated server on aws to host valheim:

 1. Spin up an ec2 instance: The game ran pretty smooth with a tiny bit of latency.
 Below is the instance details: